-A stubbed toe may seem to be a minor injury.
-However, stubbing a toe can cause breaks, sprains, broken nails, and infections.
-Pain and other symptoms that persist might indicate a more serious injury.
+A stubbed toe may cause breaks, sprains, broken nails, and infections.
+Pain and other symptoms that persist might indicate a serious injury that may require medical attention.

 The pain of a stubbed toe usually subsides after a few minutes.
 In some cases, however, the impact could break the toe or the toenail, causing intense pain that may get worse over hours or days.

 In most cases, people can treat the injury at home and medication can help with the pain.

 This article looks at the symptoms of a stubbed toe, how to tell if a toe is broken or sprained, some treatments, and a range of home remedies.

 A stubbed toe is the name for any injury that happens when a person suddenly hits or jams their toe.

 Some common causes include accidentally kicking the toe into a wall or doorframe, tripping over a toy on the floor, or catching the toe on a gate or other object.

 The symptoms of a stubbed toe are similar at first, regardless of whether the injury is serious or minor.
 They include:

 - intense pain that can be either dull or sharp